cracyc/msdos-player/readme.txt

 NOTE: This emulator DOES NOT support graphic/sound hardwares and DOES NOT aim to support game softwares.
 I recommend DOSBOx for this purpose.

------ Windows 10 Command Prompt [IMPORTANT]

-Win32 console APIs are used to support INT 10H services on MS-DOS Player, but they seem not work correctly on Windows 10's enhanced command prompt.

-Please open the "Command Prompt" Properties by right-clicking on title bar and check "Use legacy console (requires relaunch)".

 ----- How To Use